-Professionals trained in the TEACCH program work closely with the family and use a variety of strategies to develop skills and promote learning and independence.
-These strategies include: organizing the environment to reduce distractions; providing a predictable routine with the support of a visual schedule (pictures, symbols, or words); structured activities with detailed step-by-step processes; emphasis on visual materials for learning (e.g., pictures, color coding); and clear, explicit expectations.
+and independence.
+These strategies include organizing the environment to reduce distractions; providing a predictable routine with the support of a visual schedule (pictures, symbols, or words); structured activities with detailed step-by-step processes; emphasis on visual materials for learning (e.g., pictures, color coding); and clear, explicit expectations.
 Goals include promoting independence, flexibility, meaningful engagement in activities, and cultivating the strengths and interests of the child.

 Learn more about TEACCH Autism Program at teacch.com/about-us.